September 2010

 Late 1980s

-The Rose Garden Neighborhood Preservation Association stopped several overreaching expansion attempts by the Grand Avenue Safeway, and negotiated a more reasonable modernization that met the needs of both Safeway and the nearby neighbors.
+The Rose Garden Neighborhood Preservation Association stopped several overreaching expansion attempts by the Grand Avenue Safeway, and negotiated a more reasonable modernization that met the needs of both Safeway and nearby neighbors.

 Late 1990s